pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 .. tab:: Setuptools

-    This is the classic backend for building projects; large, slow, complex.
+    This is the original backend for building projects, with C extension support and many plugins, like :ref:`setuptools_scm`.

     .. code-block:: toml